genixpro/hypermax/README.md

 - Tools for Hyperparameter Tuning:
     - View a hotspot grid between two hyper-parameters, to see the sensitive areas
     - Improve feature-vector design for hyper-parameter correlations
-    - Export loss-chart to image with matplotlib
-    - Export hyper-parameter accuracies to image with matplotlib
     - Edit / change the hyper-parameter space while the model is running
     - Estimate the cardinality of the search-space
     - Estimate number of runs per parameter (or something like this)